Signed in as:

 Flexible Support provides access to individual healthcare services without being part of a full prescribing pathway.
 It’s designed for those self managing their care, accessing other services, or needing one off support such as blood tests, counselling, or clinical letters.

 Anyone over 18 who is accessing or self-managing gender-affirming care within the UK can register.
-You’ll need to complete a short registration and pay the one-off registration fee (£54 including VAT).
+You’ll need to complete a short registration and pay the one-off registration fee (£54).

 No you don't, Flexible Support focuses on harm reduction and informed consent.
 However, if you’d like a formal diagnosis report for future use (for example, for a surgery referral), you can book a Formal Diagnosis Appointment.